hoehermann/purple-gowhatsapp/README.md

 Known issues:

-* If the buddy was not given a local alias, the notification about them changing their friendly name is shown every time it is received.
+* If the buddy was not given a local alias or the alias does not match the remote user's friendly name, the notification about them changing their friendly name is shown every time it is received.
-* Files received from groups are downloaded, but link is not shown in group conversation window.
 * Files received from groups are claimed to originate from the sender rahter than the group.
 I am undecided whether this is a bug or a feature.
+The files are downloaded, but link is not shown in group conversation window.

 Other planned features:

 * Sending proper voice and video messages.
 * Join group chat via link.
 * Display receipts in conversation window.
-* Option to logout and remove user from whatsmeow's internal storage.
+* Option to terminate session explicitly.

 ### Building